-- Flush the child's eyes and nose with a non-prescription saline solution when the child has been outside to remove the pollen and fungal spores.
+- Wash the child's eyes and nose with a non-prescription saline solution when the child has been outside to remove the pollen and fungal spores from the eyes.

 - Minimize early morning outdoor activity since pollen counts are higher in the morning.

-- Keep vehicle windows closed while traveling with an allergic child in the car to keep allergens out.
+- Keep vehicle windows closed while traveling with an allergic child in the car to keep allergens and pollen out.

 - Most important, make sure children take their allergy medicine daily during the pollen season.

-For more information about fall allergies, please search the American Academy of Allergy, Asthma and Immunology's web site at www.aaaai.org.
+For more information about springtime allergies, please search the American Academy of Allergy, Asthma and Immunology's web site at www.aaaai.org.